 The standard approach to managing noise and vibration impact from OOHW, including respite periods and temporary alternative accommodation, is outlined in Section 8.6.
+Table 5 of the Communication Strategy also provides guidance on this.
 The Communication Strategy outlines the communication tools CGU will use to consult and engage with affected sensitive receivers and stakeholders.
 These include (but are not limited to) OOHW community consultation forums and stakeholder and resident one-on-one meetings where attendees can provide feedback on respite periods and offers.
 Alternative accommodation notifications will be distributed in several ways, including door knocking, letterbox notification, email notifications and phone calls.
+These approaches would form the basis of discussions with the community.

 The outcomes of the community consultation, including the identified respite periods and the scheduling of OOHW would be documented and provided to the AA, EPA and Planning Secretary for information within two (2) weeks of completing the community consultation.